andraugust/andraugust.github.io/classical-mechanics.md

 $$

-Using the result for $$dL$$ from above, canceling terms, and using EL identities simplifies this to
+Using the result for $$dL$$ from above, canceling terms, and using EL identities, this simplifies to

 $$